"The journey of a lifetime starts with the turning of a page"

 “If a child can’t say it, a child can’t write it!’

-Phonics - We use the Letters and Sounds scheme for the planning and delivery of phonics in EYFS, KS1 and as the basis for phonics intervention in KS2.
-Our scheme is supported by the use of actions, stories and songs from the Jolly Phonics Scheme.
-As children move through the early stages of acquiring phonics, they practise by reading texts which are decodable from our banded reading scheme, which has books from various published schemes including Oxford Reading Tree and Rising Stars.
+Phonics - We use the Letters and Sounds scheme for the planning and delivery of phonics in EYFS, KS1 and as the basis for phonics interventions in KS2.
+Our scheme is supported by the use of actions and songs from the Jolly Phonics Scheme.
+As children move through the early stages of acquiring phonics, they practise by reading texts which are decodable from our banded reading scheme, which has books from predominately Reading Planet - Rocket Phonics.
+We also have books from other published schemes including Oxford Reading Tree.
 As the children progress through the banded reading scheme they can experience a variety of reading genres and both fiction and non- fiction texts.
 Once children can read fluently and with a good understanding, they self-select books for independent reading from the school library or from home.
 We base much of our English work around the “Power of Reading,” which seeks to enthuse children with a love of reading.

 “The more that you read, the more things you will know.
 The more you learn, the more places you’ll go.”